+In addition several other online programs offer online nurse practitioner degrees to students who reside in Wyoming.
 To discover the wealth of distance-based programs available to students residing in WY, please visit the main online NP programs page.

 As a final mention, aspiring NPs in the Wyoming should understand that the state offers a “full practice” environment for nurse practitioners (AANP 2017).
 This means that NPs within the state are provided full authority by the WSBN to partake in all aspects related to their practice, and may perform the following duties:

 Above all, Wyoming law recognizes nurse practitioners as primary care providers, resulting in one of the most generous practice environments in the country for this profession.

 Online RN to MSN - FNP